brianjmalone/ripit-pattern-search-simplified/README.md

 # alias look="~/bin/search.sh"
 ```

-It worked for literals but failed for patterns.
-Adding regex meant escaping hell. ripshit bridges that gap.

-## AI-Assisted Development

-ripshit was built in a single conversation with Claude, demonstrating how AI changes the tooling equation:

-**Before AI:**
-- Custom tool = hours of dev time
-- "Not worth it" for small frictions
-- Risk of scope creep

-**With AI:**
-- Concept → working tool in <1 hour
-- Rapid iteration on design
-- Economically viable to solve small problems

-The barrier to creating personalized tools is now low enough to optimize specific workflows without the traditional time investment.

-## Philosophy

-**Regex is powerful but hostile.** I need something between "grep a literal string" and "write a regex doctoral thesis."

-ripshit gives me:
-1. **Readable patterns** - `<n>` not `\w+`
-2. **No escaping** - parentheses are just parentheses
-3. **Memorable syntax** - I'll remember this next month
-4. **90% of regex power** - for 10% of the cognitive load

-### When NOT to Use ripshit

-**ripshit is NOT always going to work.** If precision or expressiveness is needed in production-grade code, don't use it.

-**Use full regex when:**
-- Exact, unambiguous matches are required
-- Production code depends on it
-- Complex lookaheads/lookbehinds required
-- Critical search logic is being written

-**But if the goal is to get stuff done faster and grumble less?** This probably might be a use case. ripshit is for exploration, quick searches, and getting answers NOW instead of debugging regex for 10 minutes.
+I still use that all the time, but it's inflexible. ripit is an extension of look.

+Yes, I should be using fd.
+I know.
+It's an old alias!

 ## Limitations and Known Issues

-ripshit is a practical hack, not a perfect solution.
+ripit is a practical hack, not a perfect solution.
 Here's what doesn't work:

 ### Pattern Order Matters

-Because ripshit does simple string replacement, patterns are processed in a specific order:
+Because ripit does simple string replacement, patterns are processed in a specific order:
 1. Literal characters are escaped first: `(`, `)`, `[`, `]`, `{`, `}`
-2. Then ripshit patterns are replaced: `<>`, `<name>`, `<word>`, `<number>`, `<filename>`
+2. Then ripit patterns are replaced: `<>`, `<name>`, `<num>`

-**This means:** If you literally type `<name>` and want to search for that exact string, ripshit will replace it.
+**This means:** If you literally type `<name>` and want to search for that exact string, ripit will replace it.
 There's no escape mechanism for patterns.

 ### Regex Features Not Supported

-ripshit doesn't support advanced regex features:
+ripit doesn't support advanced regex features:
 - No lookaheads/lookbehinds
 - No backreferences
 - No optional groups (`?`, `+`, `*` on groups)